The Singing at Coram Deo

 As a member congregation of the United Reformed Churches in North America (URCNA), we adhere to the church order which states: “The 150 Psalms shall have the principal place in the singing of the churches.
 Hymns which faithfully and fully reflect the teaching of the Scripture as expressed in the Three Forms of Unity may be sung, provided they are approved by the Consistory.”
 (Article 39)

 Recently the URC joined forces with the OPC (Orthodox Presbyterian Church) to produce a new songbook entitled the Trinity Psalter Hymnal.
 Our pastor, Derrick Vander Meulen is the general editor of this volume, and the music we sing in worship typically comes from this songbook.
-As the title suggests, the first portion of the book include all 150 Psalms, which are followed by over 400 hymns that were approved by both the URC and the OPC.
+As the title suggests, the first portion of the book includes all 150 Psalms, which is followed by over 400 hymns that were approved by both the URC and the OPC.

 We sing the 150 Psalms because this is the songbook inspired by God himself.
 Since all Scripture is God-breathed and profitable for us (II Timothy 3:16), and since a large portion of that Word, namely the Psalms, was inspired to be sung, we gladly include the Psalms when we worship in song.
 By God’s design, the Psalms cover the full range of human experience and emotion.
 Some psalms express the depths of human sorrow and depression; some focus on our sin and God’s gracious forgiveness; others lift up the honor and glory of God in joyful and uplifting praise.
 We sing the Psalms because this is good and right to do.